Svdvoort/PREDICTFastr/README.md

 #### FASTR tools
-When running the FASTR package under version 1.3.0, you need to manually add the PREDICT fastr_tools path to the FASTR tools path.
+When running the FASTR package with a version lower than 1.3.0, you need to manually add the PREDICT fastr_tools path to the FASTR tools path.
 Go the your FASTR config file (default: ~/.fastr/config.py) and add the fastr_tools path analogue to the description in the PREDICT/fastrconfig/PREDICT_config.py file:

 ```
 packagedir = site.getsitepackages()[0]